UniversalDependencies/docs/_no-pos/PRON.md

 In Norwegian, the personal pronouns are the only words that inflect for case (nominative/accusative).

 The relativizer *som* "that" is counted as a relative pronoun even though there are linguistic reasons to treat it as a subordinating conjunction (`SCONJ`).
 This is done in order to preserve information about the function of the antecedent in the syntactic analysis.
+Note that *som* "that" may also function as a preposition and receives the `ADP` tag (_fortsette <b>som</b>  leder_ "continue as leader").

 #####Examples
 * personal: *han* "he", *hun* "she", *det* "it", *ham* "him", *henne* "her"